Book Review of “The Atomic Weight of Love” by Elizabeth Church.

 Because of all this, I’ve been debating what star rating I should give this novel.
 I certainly want to recommend it, especially because I found Church’s style to be inviting and compelling.
 However, in all honesty, because of my mixed feelings about Meridian, I’m unable to give it more than three and a half stars.

-“The Atomic Weigh of Love” by Elizabeth Church, published by Algonquin Books, released May 3, 2016, is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“The Atomic Weigh of Love” by Elizabeth Church, published by Algonquin Books, released May 3, 2016, is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.